Instrumentation - Full Orchestra

 The piece was originally composed as a solo for double bass for a concert I was giving at university.
-Without any significant pre-compositional preparations, I set about writing the piece with only a few simple goals in mind: that the piece would be overtly expressive yet interesting to listen to, that it would be manageable for a player to learn, and that it would demand a diverse range of a playing techniques from the single instrument.
-My decision to orchestrate the piece was based on the impression that the almost constant double stops and high range harmonics on the bass created a texture interesting enough to hear with an orchestral pallatte.
-I have preserved the feeling of low, open strings throughout the piece, while adding a greater variety of timbres and layers to the melodic passages.
-The climax of the work also delivers quite more of a punch.
+Without any significant pre-compositional preparations, I set about writing the piece with only a few simple goals in mind: that the piece would be overtly expressive yet interesting to listen to, that it would be manageable for a player to learn quickly, and that it would demand a diverse range of a playing techniques from the single instrument.
+My decision to orchestrate the piece was based on the impression that the almost constant double stops and high range harmonics on the bass created a texture interesting enough to hear with an orchestral palate.
+I have tried to preserve the feeling of low, open strings throughout the piece, while adding a greater variety of timbres and layers to the melodic passages.